 Highways or structures may be posted to reduce size or weight limits.
-Drivers shall not exceed posted load limits regardless of the weights or sizes authorized by this permit.
+Drivers shall not exceed posted length or weight limits unless specifically authorized by this permit.

 Spacing Interval - The convoy movement of two or more vehicles required to display oversize, long load or wide load signs is strictly prohibited, unless specifically authorized on the permit.
 All slow-moving lanes and turnouts must be used to allow following traffic to pass.
 Except when overtaking or passing, a distance of one-half mile shall be maintained between combinations traveling in the same direction.